minyee/TAGO/README.md

 The original Netbench packet-level simulator can be found in (https://github.com/ndal-eth/netbench).
 TAGO/Netbench is built on top of the Netbench simulator, and it contains more developed modules to support the functionalities required by TAGO.
 Please follow the steps of setting up TAGO/Netbench, which will be required before proceeding to the next set of instructions.

 #### Run
+1) Please ensure that TAGO/Netbench is built succesfully before attempting to run the simulations here.
+2) Before running the example simulation, set the environment variable $NETBENCH_TAGO_DIRECTORY.
+This will tell the simulator where TAGO/Netbench can be found.
+3) Next, we will run an example simulation based on Facebook's published Hadoop cluster traces from (https://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p123.pdf)
+4) Run `python routing_simulator.py`
+5) The output from the Netbench simulator will be dumped into the user-defined directory in routing_simulator.py